Tzesh/Denpointment/README.md

 # Denpointment
-Fully-working dentist appointment system which is written in Python using Flask web development, powered by Bootstrap, using MySQL to manipulate data.
+A fully-working dentist appointment system which is written in Python using Flask web development, powered by Bootstrap, using MySQL to manipulate data.
 It's based on a statement of work, developed first its own database and then application.
 Its database has much quite enough good mock data.

 ## Main page of the system
 ![Index page](https://imgur.com/t6Hdc5k.png)